Requirements#

 Quick start#

-To get started right away the Scaffolding project on GitHub can be used.
+To get started right away, you can use the cli-skeleton project on GitHub.

 composer install